 3. Be part of the learning community.

-Don’t be the boss of learning.
 Encourage kids to take ownership of their learning.
 Be an inquirer too.
 Don’t pretend to know all the answers.
 Learn with and from your students.
-Divide your groups in a variety of random ways, so that everyone learns to work with different people.
+Divide your groups in a variety of random ways, so that everyone learns to work with different people, including you.

 4. Acknowledge their physical needs.